- Hear what Brown Med-Peds is all about by checking out our program podcast!

 invitation to interview

-Interview invitations will be sent within 2 weeks of ERAS release of full applications for review.
-Interviews will be held on nine Mondays in November, December, and January.
-Current planned dates are November 9th, 16th, 23rd, and 30th; December 7th, 14th, and 21st; January 4th and 11th.
+We begin sending interview invitations within 2 weeks of ERAS’ release of full applications for review.
+Virtual interviews will be held on Mondays in November, December, and January, as below.

 For the 2021-22 interview season, we are working on the best virtual options to give you a chance to interact with residents, faculty, and staff, to experience our clinic, hospitals, and learning environments, and to get to know Providence and our community.